Chainflow/solana-mission-control/docs/metric-cal.md

     Solana node version: Returns the current solana versions running on the node, result feild is `solana-core` from  `getVersion` method

-    Solana node health: Checking wether solana is running active on this port, node status is marked as **UP** or else **DOWN** , result got by calling method `getHealth`
+    Solana node health: Checking wether solana is running active on this port, if it active node status is marked as **UP** or else **DOWN** , result got by calling method `getHealth`.

     IP Address:  Gossip network address for the node, result is got from the feild of `gossip` from method `getClusterNodes`

-    Vote Account: If the valiadtor is a non deliquent and Epochvoteaccount is true and active stake is non-zero then validator is **voting** or else marked as **jailed**, epochvoteaccount and activestake calculated byb calling method `getVoteAccounts`
+    Vote Account: If the valiadtor is a non deliquent and Epochvoteaccount is true and active stake is non-zero then validator is **voting** or else marked as **jailed**, epochvoteaccount and activestake calculated from method `getVoteAccounts`.

-    Validator Active stake: The stake, delegated to this vote account and active in this epoch calculated by `activatedStake` feild from method `getVoteAccounts`
+    Validator Active stake: The stake, delegated to this vote account and active in this epoch calculated by `activatedStake` feild from method `getVoteAccounts`.

-    Commision: Validator's vote account commision, percentage (0-100) of rewards payout owed to the vote account, result feild is `commission` from method `getVoteAccounts`
+    Commision: Validator's vote account commision, percentage (0-100) of rewards payout owed to the vote account, result feild is `commission` from method `getVoteAccounts`.

 - **validator Health**

-    Network Epoch: Current network's  epoch height, calculated by calling the method `getEpochInfo`, result feild is `epoch`
+    Network Epoch: Current network's  epoch height, calculated by calling the method `getEpochInfo`, the result presented in the feild of `epoch`.

-    Validator Epoch: Current validator's epoch height,  calculated by calling the method `getEpochInfo`, result feild is `epoch`
+    Validator Epoch: Current validator's epoch height,  calculated by calling the method `getEpochInfo`, result feild is `epoch`.

-    Epoch Difference: Epoch Difference is calulated by subtracting validator's epoch height from network's epoch height
+    Epoch Difference: Epoch Difference is calulated by subtracting validator's epoch height from network's epoch height.

      Validator status: If the valiadtor is a non deliquent and Epochvoteaccount is true and active stake is non-zero then validator is **voting** or else marked as **jailed**, epochvoteaccount and activestake calculated byb calling method `getVoteAccounts`.

 - **Validator Performance**

-    Block Height - Network: The latest block height of network, result field is `blockHeight` got by calling `getEpochInfo` method.
+    Block Height - Network: The latest block height of network, result field is `blockHeight` got from `getEpochInfo` method.

     Block Height - Validator: The latest block height committed by the validator, result field is `blockHeight` got by calling `getEpochInfo` method.